3mdeb/verified-boot/verified_boot_main.md

 > The platform key establishes a trust relationship between the platform owner and the platform firmware.
-The platform owner enrolls the public half of the key (PKpub) into the platform firmware.
+The platform owner enrolls the public half of the key (PKpub) into the platform firmware. (...)
 The platform owner can later use the private half of the key (PKpriv) to change platform ownership or to enroll a Key Exchange Key.

+~ Windows Secure Boot Key Creation and Management Guidance, section 1.3.2 [^Windows_sb_keys]

 The platform key, also called the owner key, is used to verify the KEKs that are maintained by the firmware and operating system vendors.
 It is enrolled